 This Proposed Rule would make fundamental and radical changes in existing SEF requirements and therefore to the implementation of the Dodd-Frank Act trade execution requirements.
-In our view these changes run roughshod over the intent of Congress in enacting requirements that swaps be executed on multiple-to-multiple trading exchanges that offer impartial access to market participants.
+These changes run roughshod over the intent of Congress in enacting requirements that swaps be executed on multiple-to-multiple trading exchanges that offer impartial access to market participants.